rtullydo/rtullydo.github.io/20_curriculum.md

 	- Donald Sarason's _Complex Function Theory_ is a short and self-contained one semester introduction

+	- [A First Course in Complex Analysis][3] by Beck, Marchesi, Pixton, and Sabalka

 - Read Sheldon Axler's _Linear Algebra Done Right_ if you didn't use it for your second linear algebra course

 	- <http://linear.axler.net> A complete video lecture series by Sheldon Axler and other resources